Accessibility best practices for Hydrogen

 - Descriptive audio is available.

-- If an auto-playing video is required, including videos in slideshows, the sound is muted.
+- If an auto-playing video is required, including videos in slideshows, then the sound should be muted.

 - Videos with audio aren't visually obstructed.